Read this travel blog and find out what to see in Budapest!

 Best Budapest Museums

 With over twenty museums, across the city, choosing the best museum and the most worthy among all can be tough, especially when you’re bound with time.
-But out of all the museums I had visited, I can recommend the Hungarian National Museum (which is free of charge with your Budapest Card, or 2600 HUF without it).
+But out of all the museums I have visited, I can recommend the Hungarian National Museum (which is free of charge with your Budapest Card, or 2600 HUF without it).

 Being Hungary’s first and most prominent museum, it takes you back to the time of the Carpathian Basin’s history — from prehistoric times until the regime change.
 The many exhibitions inside moreover showcase world-renowned archaeological artefacts, along with priceless treasures of Hungarian art and history.
 In less than three hours, you understand Hungary’s dramatic regime shifts, its role in European society, and the long continuous history it has been associated with.